Natalia Kalinina: 1992

 At the CIS Championships, Kalinina placed fifth in the all-around.
 However, she was not named to compete for the Unified Team at the 1992 Summer Olympics.
 She has stated that she believes that politics would not allow more than three gymnasts from one republic.
-Tatiana Gutsu, Tatiana Lysenko, and team alternate Ludmilla Stovbchataya were already on the roster for Ukraine.
+Tatiana Gutsu, Tatiana Lysenko, and team alternate Ludmila Stovbchataya were already on the roster for Ukraine.
 She then competed at the World Stars event, where she finished third in the all-around behind Gutsu and Lysenko.

-1993-1995
+1993–1995

 Kalinina began attending college in Kyiv, but she continued to compete.
 She finished fourth in the all-around at the 1993 Chunichi Cup.
 Later that year at the Tokyo Cup, she finished sixth on bars and seventh on floor.
 Kalinina then competed at the 1993 Summer Universiade, and the Ukrainian team won gold, and Kalinina finished sixth in the all-around.

-In the event finals, she won gold on vault and beam.
+In the event finals, she won gold on vault and uneven bars.

 Kalinina competed at the 1994 European Championships, and she finished eighth in the all-around.
 She was the 1994 Ukrainian all-round champion.
 Her last competition before retirement was the 1995 Summer Universiade.
 She finished fourth in the all-around, and won bronze on floor.

 After gymnastics

 After graduating from college, Kalinina moved to Moscow, where she joined the circus.
 She married fellow performer Mikhail Tsitsilin, and they relocated to his hometown, Voronezh, where they began coaching gymnastics.
 They moved to the United States in 2000.
 She coached gymnastics at the Peninsula Gymnastics club in San Mateo, California until 2009, and then worked at Gold Star Gymnastics in Mountain View, California until 2017.
-Since 2015, she has also worked in software QA testing.
 She now goes by Natasha, the informal name of Natalia in Russian.